Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity: The perturbation equations

 \section{The perturbation equations}

 In this section, we will derive the master equations of scalar, electromagnetic, and gravitational perturbations.
-Note that we treat these three fields as test fields that do not interact with the bumblebee field.
+Note that we treat these fields as test fields propagating on a fixed bumblebee-modified background.~This approach decouples their perturbation equations,~making the analysis tractable.~The self-consistent treatment of backreaction and bumblebee dynamics is reserved for future, more complex studies.